MelJan/PyDeep/docs/tutorials/RBM_MNIST_big.rst

 Theory
 ***********

-For an analysis of advantage of centering in RBMs see `How to Center Deep Boltzmann Machines.
+For an analysis of the advantage of centering in RBMs see `How to Center Deep Boltzmann Machines.
 Melchior, J., Fischer, A., & Wiskott, L..
 (2016).
 Journal of Machine Learning Research, 17(99), 1–61. <http://jmlr.org/papers/v17/14-237.html>`_

-If you are new on RBMs, have a look into my `master's theses <https://www.ini.rub.de/PEOPLE/wiskott/Reprints/Melchior-2012-MasterThesis-RBMs.pdf>`_
+If you are new on RBMs, you can have have a look into my `master's theses <https://www.ini.rub.de/PEOPLE/wiskott/Reprints/Melchior-2012-MasterThesis-RBMs.pdf>`_

-A good theoretical introduction is also given by `Course Material RBMs <https://www.ini.rub.de/PEOPLE/wiskott/Teaching/Material/index.html>`_ and in the following video.
+A good theoretical introduction is also given by `Course Material RBMs <https://www.ini.rub.de/PEOPLE/wiskott/Teaching/Material/index.html>`_ including a video lecture.

 .. raw:: html